Nursing Home Abuse

 If you have an elderly loved one in a Texas nursing home, you know just how emotional and difficult the decision to place them in the home was—and how difficult it can be for your loved one.
 Giving up independence and autonomy is never easy, nor is it easy for family members to trust that strangers will provide the necessary care for a vulnerable senior.
 All too frequently, nursing homes and their staff betray the trust placed in them, causing injury, pain, and loss of dignity to the elderly in their care.

 Abuse, neglect, negligence, and indifference can all cause serious, lasting damage to seniors.
 At The Brothers Law Firm, we have a deep understanding of the devastation which occurs when senior abuse is discovered.
-We are fiercely protective of the rights and health of Texas seniors; we will aggressively pursue compensation and justice for those who have suffered nursing home abuse and neglect.
+We are fiercely protective of the rights and health of seniors in Texas, Ohio, and nationwide; we will aggressively pursue compensation and justice for those who have suffered nursing home abuse and neglect.
 We work closely with the family of these seniors to ensure their loved ones receive the care and respect they deserve.

 Nursing home abuse and neglect, unfortunately, occur much too often, however, nursing homes and assisted living facilities to fulfill a vital need in the United States.
 With a population that is living longer and longer and a society that cannot fully meet the needs of their own elderly, many of our most vulnerable people suffer serious harm as a result of neglect or abuse in a senior care facility.
 The state of Texas has specific laws that regulate the operation of nursing homes, yet there remain far too many occurrences of neglect and abuse.
 Many instances of nursing home neglect either go unnoticed or are overlooked in the belief the deteriorating condition of an elderly loved one is due solely to the aging process.